 The state of Michigan is well known for its natural beauty.
 But it’s also known for some weird Michigan laws.
-It’s surrounded by breathtaking lakes and has long been a popular destination for visitors from all over the world.
-Michigan shares borders not only with Canada but also with the American states of Indiana, Wisconsin, and Ohio.
+Breathtaking lakes surround it and has long been a popular destination for visitors from all over the world.
+Michigan shares borders with Canada and the American states of Indiana, Wisconsin, and Ohio.

 Table of Contents